wp-plugins/stats-blogger-by-blogimpressions/readme.txt

 1. Go to the options panel under the 'blogimpressions' menu and add your Google Analytics account number or Mixpanel token.

 == Other ==

+some of what I believed when doing this Google Analytics & Mixpanel plugins: (some of these are work in progress ;-)

+* Google Analytics and Mixpanel plugin should be simple
+* Google Analytics and Mixpanel plugin should be easy to install
+* Google Analytics and Mixpanel plugin should work the minute you press "save changes"
+* Google Analytics and Mixpanel plugin should be easy to setup for any kind of users
+* Google Analytics and Mixpanel plugin should support all languages

 * Google Analytics or Mixpanel - total impressions;
 * Google Analytics or Mixpanel total clicks;